 How to Download the Dubai Accident Report?

 If you report an accident through the Dubai Police website, your request will be processed online.
 If there are no issues with the submission, you will receive your report on the same website, which will be available on your dashboard after logging into your account.
-You can then save a copy of the report as a PDF file to use when filing an insurance claim.
+You can then save a copy of the car accident Police report online in Dubai as a PDF file to use when filing an insurance claim.

 After Filing: Using Your Dubai Accident Report